EPIC448/blogpost-frontend/src/note.md

   What we need to work on
  .We need the ability to edit what blogpost we have already in the state.
  Debugger will help with this.

+ Start lookng in React Bootstrip .
+Or better yet do your own costimze CSS.
+Files.

+ Reactbootstrap was added.